 As pet owners, we all know just how important vaccinating our dogs against certain diseases is.
 We should all know the big three – rabies, distemper, and parvovirus.
-But, do you know how often you need to get your dogs vaccinated?
+But do you know how often you need to get your dogs vaccinated?
 Do you know about all the dangers of vaccines for dogs and how to prevent over-vaccination in dogs?

-I strongly recommend you visit all these links I've added in this guide as they provide a lot more thorough and accurate information about puppy vaccines and everything about preventing over-vaccination in dogs, include most recent studies and scientific literature.
+I strongly recommend you visit all these links I've added in this guide as they provide a lot more thorough and accurate information about puppy vaccines and everything about preventing over-vaccination in dogs, including most recent studies and scientific literature.

-Science of vaccinating dogs
+Science of Vaccinating Dogs

 Vaccinology and vaccines are preparations that provide immunity for dogs against certain diseases.
-In the most basic sense, when a puppy is vaccinated, he receives an disease-resembling organism to stimulate his body's immune system and “teach” the dog's body how to fight those particular diseases in the future.
+In the most basic sense, when a puppy is vaccinated, he receives a disease-resembling organism to stimulate his body's immune system and “teach” the dog's body how to fight those particular diseases in the future.

 The big three most popular vaccines for dogs – parvovirus, canine distemper and rabies – are extremely important and are proven to be safe.
 But what about all the other canine vaccines offered by our veterinarians all across the country without a second thought or consideration for side effects?

 It turns out, not all vets are aware of the serious dangers vaccines can cause to dogs.